midnightmoet/AntiSocial_Unearthed/README.md

 - Start nodemon with by running "npx nodemon" in the terminal

+## Frontend
+- Start with `npm start` in the clientside folder
-- Frontend running on port 3000
+- Running on port 3000
+- Clientside was bootstrapped with create-react-app

+## Backend
+- Start with `npx nodemon` in the server folder
+- Benefits of nodemon: automatically restarts the server when changes are made and catches errors immediately in terminal
-- Backend running on port 3001
+- Running on port 3001
+- Server is built with Node.js and Express

 <!-- leaving comments within the code to aid in optional cloning for portfolio purposes.
 Change things to make this your own as needed.  #ittakesavillage -->